Mucus, Snot, and Booger Colors: What is Normal for Kids?

 White, yellow, or green mucus

-When the nose gets irritated and the body makes more white blood cells, boogers can suddenly get thick, uncomfortable, and change color.
+When the nose gets irritated and the body makes more white blood cells, boogers can suddenly get thick, uncomfortable, and change.
+This is when kids see white, yellow, or green booger colors.

 Most of the time, this is caused by a virus.